PierceWarburtonDS/IA_651_PierceWarburton_FinalProject/README.md

 **Observed in Tree**| 243 | 12|

 Interestingly the Ground Predictions are much more prevelant than the Tree predictions.
 In other words the model almost never predicts that the squirrel is in a tree.
 Now the data itself is about 30% Tree Observations and 70% Ground Observations but the bias seen in this model is much more pronounced.
 The model is giving a split of about 2% Tree Observations and 98% Ground Predictions.
 However when the data is augmented to even out the Tree/Ground split (the Tree observations are simply appended repeated giving a 43% to 57% split) this prediction bias does change.
 A new model can be found with an optimal depth of 10 and an optimal minimum sample per leaf number of 5 but the accuracy drops to 63%.
 For a binary classification problem 63% is just barely above random guessing, hardly a convincing value.
 The confusion matrix at least looks a little better with a split of 73% Ground Predictions and 27% Tree Predictions.
+Table 4 is shown below.

 | | Predicted on Ground | Predicted in Tree|
 --- | --- | --- |